arunabhdas/OffsideAI/README.md

 # OffsideAI

-* OffsideAI is an Open Source PropTech / VentureTech CRM powered by blockchain and smart contracts
+* OffsideAI is an Open Source NoCode, PropTech, VentureTech CRM Platform powered by blockchain and smart contracts

 * OffsideI allows for real-estate listings directly without going through a broker or agent